Today is a new day. You can make it the beginning of a new you. How a sponge soaked in vinegar offers the clue to a misunderstood kindness.

 The Day After

 Take this day, the day after Easter, as a moment to reflect on the beauty of new beginnings.
-Especially as we begin to see light at the end of the long dark tunnel that has been our collective journey through the COVID pandemic and now the heartache of Ukraine.

-Well known is the story of the Roman soldier, who as Jesus was dying on the cross, offered him a sponge soaked in vinegar.
-This has been taken as an example of cruelty—in fact, it is the opposite.
-The Roman legions drank vinegar wine to reduce their thirst.
-This was an act of mercy, quite possibly at great risk to the soldier.
+All four gospels record the story of the Roman soldier.
+As Jesus was dying on the cross the soldier offered him a sponge soaked in vinegar.
+What has been interpreted as an example of cruelty is in fact, the opposite.

 There is good in all of us.
 There is hope for all of us.
-As dark as the last two years have been, the future can be brighter.

 Tell yourself that you’re not going to wait any longer to demand the best of yourself.
 Don’t choose to be better tomorrow.